taghreedmn/BackEnd-SDA/README.md

 If you have a higher skill level and finish the previous requirements before the deadline, you can tackle the following bonus tasks:

-1. Refactor method getting all books or products to also handle query parameters for filtering and sorting products based on specific criteria (e.g., price range, by title, by date, etc).
+1. Refactor method getting all products to also handle query parameters for filtering and sorting products based on specific criteria (e.g., price range, by title, by date, etc).
 Pagination still need to be integrated.
 2. Use claim-based or resource-based where applicable.
 3. Peer Review:
    - Review 2 assignments from other teams.